Ștefan Niculescu

 Niculescu was born in Moreni, Dâmbovița County.
-He was credited with introducing his own brand of heterophony, a technique based on superimposing melodic material onto variations of itself in order to create textures that are propelled by thematic energy as well as by the more common textural factors of density and levels of activity.
+He created his own type of heterophony, a technique based on superimposing melodic material onto variations of itself in order to create textures that are propelled by thematic energy as well as by the more common textural factors of density and levels of activity.
 This creative approach bears similarities with György Ligeti's micropolyphony, but important aesthetic and stylistic differences set them apart.